Melan-AI/Revea/README.md

 ## Vision

-To make blockchain interactions safe, transparent, and accessible for everyone — not just developers.
+To make blockchain interactions safe, transparent, and accessible for everyone, not just developers.

 ## Contributing